What Studying Abroad in Costa Rica Taught Me About Smart Travel!

 - 2 min read

-Through my experiences, I realized how essential it is to know what to avoid when visiting a new place.
-Whether it was respecting the incredible wildlife I came across, navigating rural areas, or adjusting to the laid-back “Pura Vida” lifestyle, I picked up some valuable lessons along the way.
-These are things I wish I knew before I arrived—and tips I want to share with you!
+Through my experience, I realized how essential it is to know what to avoid when visiting new territory.
+Whether it's respecting the incredible wildlife, navigating rural areas, or adjusting to the laid-back “Pura Vida” lifestyle, I picked up some valuable lessons along the way.

-Have any questions about studying abroad or traveling to Costa Rica?
+Have any questions about studying abroad or planning a trip to Costa Rica?
 I’d love to hear from you in the comments below as I'll also be making a YouTube video soon on how you can study abroad!